Article ID: kb00360Last Modified: 14-Apr-2026

 Verify Guest Agent Communication

-Run on Proxmox host:
+Run on the Proxmox host:

 qm agent \<vmid\> ping